Mexico's Mayan Trail

 Day 13: Kabah - Uxmal - Merida

-Our first stop today is at the semi restored site of Kabah, to view the huge array of sculptures illustrating the rain god Chac, with its characteristic long nose.
+Our first stop today is at the semi-restored site of Kabah, to view the huge array of sculptures illustrating the rain god Chac, with its characteristic long nose.
 A short drive then takes us to the Mayan archaeological site of Uxmal where we visit many temples, the Pyramid of the Wizard and the Quadrangle of the Nunnery and take time to view the intricate bas-relief stonework.
 Our day finishes at the white city of Merida on the northwest coast of the Yucatan peninsula.
-We stay at the Hotel El Castellano, Gamma by Fiesta Inn (4T).

-Visit Convent of San Antonio de Padua, Toledo (morning)
+Today includes… Excursions & visits: Visit Convent of San Antonio de Padua, Izamal (morning) Visit to Chichen Itza (afternoon)

-Day 15: Chichen Itza - Cancun - In flight
+Day 15: Cenote Dzitnup - Cancun - In Flight

 Day 16: UK

-Upon arrival, your Titan vehicle will be waiting for the journey home.
+Upon arrival, your vehicle will be waiting for the journey home.

 Hand Picked By